srinivasarao549/anew/README.markdown

 ### inheriting per-instance variables

-All inheritance in OOP (that I know of, at least), works on the basis the 'sub' overwrites the 'super' (be it an object or class).
+Inheritance in OOP works on the basis that, in the inheriting object, the 'sub' overwrites the 'super' (be it an object or class).
 In the same spirit, anew will apply each init method in the prototype chain from the oldest to the newest to the return object.
 The implication of this is:

     var gramps = {init: function(){ this.x = 1}},
         dad = anew(gramps, {init: function(){ this.x = 2}}),